Considering a DIY outdoor kitchen project?

 The BBQ Island Grill Station

 If simple and concise is your speed… You’ll love this layout.

-For those looking for ideas of a small outdoor kitchen… This Grill Station will work perfectly in your space.
+For those looking for ideas of a small outdoor kitchen… This Grill Station will work perfectly as the focal point in your outdoor space.
 You have all the basics arranged into a small footprint.

-You’ll even have counter space on both sides of your grill.
+You’ll even have counter space on both sides of your built in grill.
 This is not always a given with smaller layouts.
-Having countertop space is helpful for preparing and serving food.
+Having countertop space is helpful for food prep space and serving.

 Since this is a DIY outdoor kitchen for small spaces… With RTA it can come together in as little as two hours!

 We consider this DIY outdoor kitchen island the grill master’s dream!